This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 Can I buy the pill online?

 If you are using a combined contraceptive pill, you can order it online at euroClinix.
 All you have to do is complete a quick online medical questionnaire.
 Then, one of our doctors will review your responses to ensure it's right for you.
-Once approved, your order will be dispensed and dispatched with free next-day delivery.
+Once approved, your order will be dispensed and dispatched with fast, free delivery.

 Further reading